ApolloZhu/Pong-Hau-K-i/README.md

+Although it is not perfect, it is my achievement.

 The main objective for this Playground is to explore the GamePlayKit -- state machines, AI strategies.

 This is actually one of the few times I'm using AppKit.